20 questions for an assisted living community

-There are many choices when looking for eldercare options for your aging loved one, who can no longer live independently.
-It is important to define what you are looking for in an assisted living community and how to meet your loved one’s care needs.
+There are many choices when looking for eldercare options for your aging parent who can no longer live independently.
+It is important to define what you are looking for in an assisted living community and how to meet your family member’s care needs.

 Start by creating a list of questions for your initial conversation and tour of a community.
 These questions will not only help you understand what each community has to offer, but can also assist you in making a priority list of what is most important to your family.

-Here are a few sample questions to start the conversation as you begin to compare communities:
+Here are a few sample questions to ask at assisted living communities:

 - How many staff members care for each resident?